 Volkswagen Touran review

-The stylish VW Touran gets a spacious and flexible cabin, a comfortable ride and a great range of engines
+VW Touran offers a spacious and flexible cabin, comfortable ride and a great range of engines

 Our choice: Touran 1.6 TDI (105) S

 The Touran is characterised with Volkswagen's trademark three-bar chrome grille and angular headlights.
 Unlike the larger Sharan, which has sliding doors, the Touran has conventional hinged doors, but it doesn’t impact practicality too much.
 Even the cheapest S model gets 15-inch alloy wheels, but the top-spec sport version get a chrome trim, tinted rear windows and even larger alloys.